 We will now learn ASP.NET Core Kubernetes Volume and how to Mount SSL Certificates to Volume.
 A Kubernetes Volume is a directory, containing some files, which is accessible to all containers in a Pod.
 Files to this directory can be mounted from outside the Pod and so if the Pod or Containers crash then also this directory and it’s contents remain safe.(more…)

 In this ASP.NET Core Kubernetes tutorial I will host a Multi-Container ASP.NET Core app to Multiple Kubernetes Pods.
 I will also add a Service to expose the pods.
 The Pods will use this service to communicate with one another.

-In this tutorial I will host a Multi-Container ASP.NET Core app to a single Pod in Kubernetes.
+In this ASP.NET Core Kubernetes Tutorial I will host a Multi-Container ASP.NET Core app to a single Kubernetes Pod.
 The ASP.NET Core app will have 2 containers and these containers will also communicate with each other.
 I will show you how this communication will take place inside the Pod.(more…)